 - Animal welfare

-Applications should be made in writing by 31 August annually for the October meeting and by 28 February annually for the April meeting.
+Applications should be made using the form on the Foundation's website by 31 August annually for the October meeting and by 28 February annually for the April meeting.